Click on button above to view MS Watches/Warnings/Special Wx Statements.

 TUESDAY NIGHT

-Mostly cloudy with a chance of showers and thunderstorms.
-Cooler with lows in the mid 50s.
-Chance of rain 40 percent.
+Mostly cloudy.
+A chance of freezing rain, mainly in the evening.
+Cold with lows in the mid 20s.
+Chance of precipitation 30 percent.

 WEDNESDAY